 - Violating the terms of the rental contract, or

 - Damaging the property that results in a substantial decrease in its value

 Note: If the landlord attempts to remove the tenant without a court order, the tenant may recover damages for the landlord’s actions – another common mistake for U.S. landlords.

-Lastly, many landlords have also been caught out by miscellaneous legal changes to these laws, so it’s vital the regulations and a landlord’s compliance is reviewed regularly.
+Lastly, many landlords have also been caught out by miscellaneous legal changes to these laws, so it’s vital the regulations and a landlord’s compliance are reviewed regularly.

-However, for those who feel trapped in the rental property business, there is an answer.
+However, there is an answer for those who feel trapped in the rental property business.